 The principal markets in which the Group is operating are France, other European Union countries and the United States.
-The list setting out significant new products or services set out in section "Significant New Products or Services" on pages 54 to 58 of the English 2023 Universal Registration Document of Société Générale of 13 March 2023 (the "English 2023 Universal Registration Document") is hereby incorporated by reference into this Registration Document (please see "IV.
+The list setting out significant new products or services set out in section "Significant New Products or Services" on pages 54 to 58 of the English 2023 Universal Registration Document of Société Générale of 13 March 2023 (the "English 2023 Universal Registration Document") and on pages 32 to 37 of the Second Amendment to the English 2023 Universal Registration Document (the "Second Amendment to the English 2023 Universal Registration Document") dated 4 August 2023 is hereby incorporated by reference into this Registration Document (please see "IV.
 INFORMATION INCORPORATED BY REFERENCE").

 Société Générale finances its activities using the usual sources of funding of the Société Générale Group (i.e. equity, issuances of debt securities and amounts due to customers, in particular deposits).
-Further information on the funding structure of the Société Générale Group is set out in section "Group Debt Policy" on pages 62 and 63 of the English 2023 Universal Registration Document which is hereby incorporated by reference into this Registration Document (please see "IV.
-INFORMATION INCORPORATED BY REFERENCE"), except for the information set out in footnote "".
+Further information on the funding structure of the Société Générale Group is set out in section "Financial Policy" on page 41 of the Second Amendment to the English 2023 Universal Registration Document which is hereby incorporated by reference into this Registration Document (please see "IV.
+INFORMATION INCORPORATED BY REFERENCE").

 Société Générale is the parent company of the Société Générale Group.
-The organisational structure of the Société Générale Group set out in section "Societe Generale Group's Main Activities" on pages 28 and 29 of the English 2023 Universal Registration Document of Société Générale is hereby incorporated by reference into this Registration Document (please see "IV.
+The organisational structure of the Société Générale Group set out in section "Societe Generale Group's Main Activities" on page 31 of the Second Amendment to the English 2023 Universal Registration Document of Société Générale is hereby incorporated by reference into this Registration Document (please see "IV.
 INFORMATION INCORPORATED BY REFERENCE").